clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 The [mixins](https://monitoring.mixins.dev/thanos/#thanos-receive) provide a good starting point for the new thanos components that can be adapted, but it takes a little time to grok it all.

 ### Configuration Splits

 Since `thanos-ruler` is the new query evaluator, and we use `PrometheusRule` crds, these crds must be provisioned into `thanos-ruler` via `prometheus-operator`.
 On the helm side, this only works with `kube-prometheus-stack` creating the `ThanosRuler` crd (which `prometheus-operator` will use to generate `thanos-ruler`), in the same way this chart normally creates the `Prometheus` / `PrometheusAgent` crd (to generate the `prometheus` or `prometheus-agent` pair).

 Specifically, we have to NOT enable `ruler` from the [bitnami/thanos](https://github.com/bitnami/charts/blob/main/bitnami/thanos/README.md) chart, and have a thanos component live inside `kube-prometheus-stack` instead.
 Not a major stumbling block, but goes to show some of the many sources of confusion

+> There's a bigger stumbling block for `thanos-receive`, but more on that in the speculation section.

 ### New Features, Slow Iteration
 Agent mode, with a writing ruler also feels fairly new (in prometheus time), and support for all the features generally takes a long time to fully propagate from prometheus, to thanos, to the operator.